Your fastest associates are losing two hours a day.

 According to OSHA, the fatal injury rate for the warehouse industry is higher than the national average for any other industry.
 The single biggest contributor?
 The intersection of pedestrians and powered industrial equipment.
 Forklift-related incidents account for approximately 100,000 injuries per year in the United States, and roughly 36% of forklift-related fatalities involve a pedestrian.

-Every time a worker walks through a truck court, crosses a forklift lane, or navigates a loading dock area on foot, they're in an active conflict zone.
+Every time an associate walks through a truck court, crosses a forklift lane, or navigates a loading dock area on foot, they're in an active conflict zone.
 Shift change is the peak of that exposure — hundreds of pedestrians moving through spaces designed for vehicle traffic, often in low-light conditions during early morning or late-night shifts.

 Many facilities try to manage this with painted walkways, high-visibility vests, and convex mirrors at blind intersections.
 Those measures help.
 But they don't change the fundamental equation: you have a lot of people on foot in places where heavy equipment is operating.

 A fixed-route tram system changes that equation.
-Instead of 500 workers walking individual, unpredictable paths through active vehicle zones, you have a single vehicle on a single route carrying those workers through a controlled, visible, documented corridor.
+Instead of 500 associates walking individual, unpredictable paths through active vehicle zones, you have a single vehicle on a single route carrying those associates through a controlled, visible, documented corridor.
 Pedestrian traffic is consolidated.
 Conflict points are reduced.
 And your safety team has a predictable, manageable flow instead of a dispersed, uncontrollable one.

 The retention problem hiding in the parking lot